Recent from talks

 BT Tower

-The tower was commissioned by the GPO.
+The tower was commissioned by the General Post Office (GPO).
 Its primary purpose was to support the microwave aerials then used to carry telecommunications traffic from London to the rest of the country, as part of the GPO microwave network.

-It replaced a shorter, 1940s steel lattice tower on the roof of the neighbouring Museum Telephone Exchange.
+It replaced a shorter, 1940s steel lattice tower on the roof of the Museum Telephone Exchange, so named for its proximity to the British Museum.
 The taller structure was required to protect the radio links' line of sight against tall buildings then planned in London.
 Links were routed via GPO microwave stations Harrow Weald, Bagshot, Kelvedon Hatch and Fairseat, and locations including the London Air Traffic Control Centre.

 The tower was designed by the Ministry of Public Building and Works, under chief architects Eric Bedford and G R Yeats.
 Typical for its time, the building is concrete clad in glass.
 The narrow cylindrical shape was chosen as a stable platform for microwave aerials.
 It shifts no more than 25 centimetres (10 in) in wind speeds of up to 150 km/h (95 mph).
 To prevent overheating, the glass cladding had to be tinted.